-If you previously added the access point to a NETGEAR Insight network location and managed the access point through the Insight app or Insight Cloud portal, enter the Insight network password for that location.
-For more information, see Connect over WiFi using the NETGEAR Insight app on page 31.
+If you previously added the access point to a NETGEAR Insight network location and managed the access point through the Insight Cloud Portal or Insight app, enter the Insight network password for that location.
+For more information, see Connect over WiFi using the NETGEAR Insight app on page 26.

-4. Select Management > Configuration > Wireless > Basic > Wireless Settings.

-The Wireless Settings page displays.

-- 5. Take one of the following actions: - Turn a radio on.
-Select the Turn Radio ON check box for the radio. - Turn a radio off.
-Clear the Turn Radio ON check box for the radio. - 6.
+- 4. Select Management > Configuration > Wireless > Basic > Wireless Settings.
+The Wireless Settings page displays. - 5.
+Take one of the following actions: - Turn a radio on: Select the Turn Radio ON check box for the radio. - Turn a radio off: Clear the Turn Radio ON check box for the radio. - 6.
 Click the Apply button.